 Variable remuneration for employees

 Variable remuneration is paid in the year after the financial year.
-Variable remuneration in 2017 totalled TSEK 0 (0).
+Variable remuneration paid out in 2019 totalled TSEK 5,417 (0).